Transitions. They are more than those really cool glasses that 50 year old you saw the other day was sporting 👓.

 Concurrent stress: Are other sources of stress present?By painting and examining the whole picture, you can start to see what needs to be done.

-- Social Support – Part of going through any change is realizing we are not alone.
-Use your social support and ask for help, advice, or support along the way.
+3. Social Support – Part of going through any significant change is realizing we are not alone.
+Use your support system and ask for help, advice, or support along the way.
 These can be friends, family, mentors, fellow co-workers, you name it.
 Enlist a team and take this transition head on.

-- Strategies – Outlining strategies that can modify, control the meaning, or manage stress of the transition are key.
-Think of them like tools in your toolkit – some you may already have, others might require a trip to “Transition Home Depot.”
+4. Strategies – Outlining strategies that can modify, control the meaning, or manage stress of life’s transitions are key.
+Think of them like powerful tools in your toolkit – some you may already have, others might require a trip to “Transition Home Depot.”

-The key is to take action and realize, while stressful, transitions are a chance to re-evaluate and move closer to the version of ourselves we want to be! 🚀
+The key is to take action and realize, while stressful, transitions are a chance to re-evaluate life goals and move closer to the version of ourselves we want to be.
+Of course, any time you need professional help managing through a difficult life transition or personal crisis, seek help from one of our mental health therapists at Diversus Health

 *If you or someone you care about is struggling with mental health, we can help.
 Contact us at Diversus Health to request an appointment with our mental health providers.
 If you need immediate assistance, call our crisis hotline at 844-493-8255, or text ‘TALK’ to 38255.